This article may contain affiliate links, please read my affiliate disclosure for more information

 The sky is a mix of ultramarine blue, a little phthalo green and titanium white and for the high clouds I used a mix of titanium white and a little burnt sienna.

-Next I work on the foreground.
-The water is mostly reflecting the sky and low cloud so I am able to use the same cloud colour mix for the water.
+Next, I work on the foreground.
+The water is mostly reflecting the sky and low clouds so I am able to use the same cloud colour mix for the water.

 Here I complete the first session on this painting, the ‘blocking-in’ stage.
 Mostly I am tidying up the painting, filling in gaps and restating the dark values in the scene.
 It is very important to make sure your colours and values look good and it is advisable to keep your colours a little darker at this stage so you have plenty of room to add lighter value colour as you work through the painting.
 Most of the time I save adding my lightest values until last.

 I paint the suggestion of a few stones and pebbles with a mix of ultramarine blue, burnt sienna, alizarin crimson and titanium white.

 Now that the painting is dry I begin adding details to the sky, clouds and mountains.
 Essentially I am using the same colours I was using during the blocking-in stage but I am adding details and lighter value colours which helps to create a three-dimensional effect.

 I add my lightest value colour to the light on the side of the mountain using a mix of yellow ochre, burnt sienna, and a tiny amount of ultramarine blue and titanium white.
 This is where I am also adding my highlights.